LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFAResetBackupCodeByAccessToken-get-">Reset Backup Code by Access Token (GET)</h4>
  API is used to reset the backup codes on a given account via the access token.
-This API call will generate 10 new codes, each code can only be consumed once [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/backup-codes/mfa-reset-backup-code-by-access-token/)
+This API call will generate 10 new codes, each code can only be consumed once

 ```java